yaman-694/ui-analyser/README.md

 ---

 ## Webhooks (Clerk)
-- Point Clerk webhooks to: POST {API_ORIGIN}/api/v1/webhook/clerk
+- Point Clerk webhooks to: POST `{API_ORIGIN}/api/v1/webhook/clerk`
 - Use the same WEBHOOK_SECRET in both Clerk and your API .env
+- Use ngrok or local tunneling to create `API_ORIGIN` and register in the webhook.

 ---

 ## Troubleshooting
 - Playwright/Chromium crashes in Docker: the compose sets shm_size: 1g and disables sandbox flags; ensure agent has internet.
-- 401 Unauthorized: ensure Authorization header is present (Clerk) and CLERK_PEM_PRIVATE_KEY is set.
+- 401 Unauthorized: ensure Authorization header is present (Clerk) and CLERK_SECRET_KEY is set.
 - CORS in production: set CLIENT_URLS with your frontend origin(s).
-- No Lighthouse metrics: set PSI_API_KEY or set LIGHTHOUSE_MODE=disabled to suppress.
+- No Lighthouse metrics: set PSI_API_KEY.
 - Mongo/Redis connectivity: confirm MONGODB_URI/REDIS_HOST/REDIS_PORT and that containers are running.

 ---